Joe-Costa/AllStop/readme.md

-# All-Stop script - Place a Qumulo Cluster in Read-Only mode
+# All-Stop - Place a Qumulo Cluster in Read-Only mode

-**This script will stop all front-end traffic in a cluster and place all client accessible protocols in a read-only mode**
+**This tool will stop all front-end traffic in a cluster and place all client accessible protocols in a read-only or disabled mode**

 ## Installation